Team-Loftly/Room-to-Grow/README.md

 - User state is saved in local storage.
 - If the user is logged in, sign up/login page redirect to the home page.
 - If the user is not logged in, all other pages redirect to the login page.

+### Marketplace Page
+- Created a item display card on left side of page to show more details and interactions with an item from the marketplace
+- Created a grid of item tiles on right side of page to allow users to view the different items from the marketplace.